 - Allow Alternate Item Ownership - Setting this option to true can cause ownership of items to change if the item owner is not present, is suspended, or has Drive disabled in the destination.
 Normally this should be set to false unless a change in ownership is permitted and has not been performed by using address mappings.

 - Overwrite Updated Documents - If this is set to false, documents that have been changed in the source since the last migration will not be re-migrated on subsequent migrations.
 This should normally be enabled.
+This does not affect permissions (permissions are always repatched) or deletion (if a file is migrated, then deleted at the source and there is a subsequent migration run, it will remain in the destination).

 'Migrate Items Only from Listed Users' should be used with care, especially if you are migrating an entire domain.
 If you are migrating all of your users during a migration, you should not select this option for any part of your migration.
 If you do use the option, you should ensure that your user list is fully correct before starting the first migration.